vim-ctrlspace/vim-ctrlspace/README.md

 #### Symbols

-You can improve your UTF8 characters if necessary.
-Some graphic glyphs might not fit well to one another.
-If you feel plugin symbols look awful, don't hesitate to adjust symbols or their spacing.
-For example, I use MacVim with Inconsolata font, therefore I use the following adjustment:
+Vim-Ctrlspace displays icons in the UI if your font supports UTF8, or ASCII characters as a fallback.
+Some symbols (glyphs) might not look well with the font you are using, so feel free to change and adjust them.

+This is the config I use for Inconsolata font in MacVim:

     if has("gui_running")
         let g:CtrlSpaceSymbols = { "File": "◯", "NTM": " ⁺" }
     endif

-It might look weird in your setup, but with default font renderer in MacVim and Incosolata font at my favorite size it actually looks quite well.
-It's impossible to provide universal settings that would look good at any machine, therefore the fine tuning is left up to you.
+Since it's impossible to provide universal character set that would look well on any machine, therefore the fine tuning is left up to you.

 You can find more about this tuning option in the plugin help:

     :help g:CtrlSpaceSymbols

+If you feel that you have found a better symbol for a given view, you are more than welcome to open a pull request.

 #### Glob Command